 Valour Launches Curve DAO (CRV) And Litecoin (LTC) Etps On Spotlight Stock Market, Expands Nordic Presence And Reveals New Products In Roadmap To 100 Etps

+Comprehensive Digital Asset Exposure: With over 65 ETPs live, Valour is advancing toward its 100 ETP goal with new single-asset, thematic basket, and leveraged products-including upcoming listings for Tron (TRX), Stellar (XLM), BTC 2x, and ETH 2x.

+Continued Product Innovation Across Europe: Valour's growing pipeline of regulated digital asset ETPs reinforces its leadership in Europe, offering investors diversified access to blockchain assets through familiar and secure investment structures.

-TORONTO, May 07, 2025 (GLOBE NEWSWIRE) -- DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ), a financial technology company that focuses on the convergence of traditional capital markets with the world of decentralised finance (“ DeFi ”), is pleased to announces that its subsidiary Valour Inc. (" Valour "), a leading issuer of exchange-traded products (" ETPs ") providing simplified access to digital assets, has launched two new ETPs on the Spotlight Stock Market in Sweden: the Valour Curve DAO (CRV) SEK ETP (ISIN: CH1108679064) and the Valour Litecoin (LTC) SEK ETP (ISIN: CH1108679072) .
+TORONTO, May 7, 2025 /PRNewswire/ - DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a financial technology company that focuses on the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is pleased to announces that its subsidiary Valour Inc. (" Valour "), a leading issuer of exchange-traded products (" ETPs ") providing simplified access to digital assets, has launched two new ETPs on the Spotlight Stock Market in Sweden: the Valour Curve DAO (CRV) SEK ETP (ISIN: CH1108679064) and the Valour Litecoin (LTC) SEK ETP (ISIN: CH1108679072) .

 These new listings expand Valour's presence in the Nordics and reinforce its mission to offer regulated, easy-to-access digital asset investment products globally.